ditissgithub/slurm_in_docker_almalinux-8.7/README.md

 ## Contents

-1. [packages](packages) - Build the RPM packages for running Slurm and OpenMPI on CentOS 7
+1. [packages](packages) - Build the RPM packages for running Slurm and OpenMPI on AlmaLinux-8.7
 2. [base](base) - Slurm base image from which other components are derived
 3. [controller](controller) - Slurm controller (head-node) definition
 4. [database](database) - Slurm database definition (not necessary, but useful for accounting information)